dylanwozny/mountain_site/Readme.txt

-8. scroll to card position front page -- might use ajax --
-9. get a vertical rhythm going
 11. remove debug code and sanitize pagination stuff
-12. update adobe xd to be presentable

 13. run through html validation and best seo practices
-14. 404 page and 404 avalanche svg

 15. logout timer
-16. find a page layout that works better

 17 add header photo of mountain